2009 Meet the Breeds Wrap Up

-Multiple people, for various reasons, have asked me for a post-event review of Meet the Breeds, so I decided it would be easiest to post it here and just point people this way.
-I’m going to include some of the pre-planning information also, as I’ve been asked by a couple folks for advice on planning similar events.
+Multiple people, for various reasons, have asked for a post-event review of Meet the Breeds.
+I’m including some of the pre-planning information also, as I’ve been asked by a couple folks for advice on planning similar events.

 Before – Planning for the Event